cate-k/docupay/README.md

 ##

 ### Setting Up
-*Note:* This guide assumes that you are on a Windows machine and have `ganache-cli` and `truffle` installed.
+*Note:* This guide assumes that you are on a Windows machine.

 **Step #1:** Navigate to the [repository page](https://github.com/cate-k/docupay) and click on the green button labelled *Code*.
 Check that you are on the *HTTPS* tab and click the clipboard icon to copy the link.